 Each philanthropy-serving organization (PSO), depending on its size, scope of its membership, and needs of its constituents, has something unique to offer to the field of philanthropy.
 The ability to share this information and these experiences with colleagues is one of the Forum's top priorities.
 Resources for PSOs in this area are easily accessible on this page including resources around social media, working with the media, and marketing and branding.
-If you have resources to share, please share them online or by emailing Courtney Moore.
+If you have resources to share, please share them online or by emailing Brandon Iracks-Edelin.

 Communications Peer Community

 The Communications Peer Community is for those with a communications role at a PSO.
 Topics for discussion may include newsletter, social media strategy, website and other content curation, writing op-eds, etc.

 - Communications Listserv (firstname.lastname@example.org)- You must be a member of the Forum & this Peer Community to post to this list.

 Interested in joining this Peer Community?
 Submit your email address on the form at the bottom of the Our Networks page.